joeyhage/homebridge-alexa-smarthome/README.md

   - Play + pause
   - Next track / previous track
   - Change volume
+- Device types not listed above that support on/off will be added as switches.
+For example:
+  - Air fresheners
+  - Vacuum cleaners
+  - Game consoles
 - [Request / vote](https://homebridge-alexa-smarthome.canny.io/feedback?selectedCategory=supported-device-types) on device types you would like to see supported.

 ## Features